Builder Licensing (Online)

 What if I don’t pass the final exam the first time?

 If you are not successful in passing the final exam, you can schedule an exam rewrite.
-Exam rewrites are scheduled through invigilation centres throughout the province or through an online proctoring service provider, Examity.
+Exam rewrites are scheduled through invigilation centres throughout the province or through an online proctoring service provider, ProctorU.
 Students are responsible for any administration fees incurred.
 Students are given the opportunity to re-write a maximum of two times before having to retake the course and pay again in full.

 Can I write an in-person proctored exam?